If the mic is not working on your Android phone, you probably can’t communicate with your friends and family.

 If you found out that your microphone was malfunctioning through a phone call, you might need to recheck.
 The problem might have come from a network glitch.

-If your Android device doesn’t come with a voice recorder app installed, you can download one from the Google Play Store or record yourself speaking on a messaging app like WhatsApp or Telegram.
+If your Android device doesn’t have a voice recorder app, you can download one from the Google Play Store or record yourself speaking on a messaging app like WhatsApp or Telegram.

 To further confirm, you can connect an external device like an earphone and speak into the mic.
 If your phone can recognize the sound from the mic of that device but not from the phone itself, there is a problem with your Android microphone.